-In September 2021, EquityLine MIC initiated an initial \$25 million credit facility through a Special Purpose Vehicle with a Schedule One Canadian chartered bank.
+In September 2021, EquityLine MIC initiated an initial \$25 million credit facility through a Special Purpose Vehicle with a Canadian Schedule 1 bank which will grow to a \$55 million facility pending bank approval on the additional \$30 million.
 The SPV provides a unique structure that accelerates EquityLine MIC AUM growth, while mitigating debt risk.
-EquityLine MIC funds approximately 20% of a mortgage from its existing capital pool, which triggers an additional 80% funding contribution from the SPV at an approximate 4% interest rate, without commission or distributions payable.
+EquityLine MIC funds approximately 20% of a mortgage from its existing capital pool, which triggers an additional 80% funding contribution from the SPV at an approximate 5% interest rate, without commission.